alexproca/dhquery/README.md

 Also, I needed Nagios testing plugin for DHCP cluster testing.

 ##Features
-dhquery can send any common packet type, repeat it several times for stress testing or perform cycle testing: DISCOVER, REQUEST and RELEASE.
+**dhquery** can send any common packet type, repeat it several times for stress testing or perform cycle testing: **DISCOVER, REQUEST and RELEASE**.

-Also it can work as a Nagios plugin.
+Also it can work as a [Nagios](http://www.nagios.org) plugin.

 ##Requirements
 [Python](http://python.org/) and [pydhcplib](http://pydhcplib.tuxfamily.org/pmwiki/)